Crossroads: 2021 Proposals

 Crossroads Courses Overview

-Whitman College is offering Whitman Crossroads Courses, short‐term, faculty‐led off‐campus studies courses in Spring/Summer 2020.
-Funding for up to four Whitman Crossroads Courses per year has been made available on a pilot basis.
+Whitman College is offering Whitman Crossroads Courses, short‐term, faculty‐led off‐campus studies courses in Spring/Summer 2021.
+Funding for up to four Whitman Crossroads Courses per year has been made available.

 Mission of Whitman Crossroads Courses:

 Provide high impact learning experiences via short, intensive off‐campus courses that are led by Whitman faculty and are broadly accessible to students.

 All Crossroads courses should be designed to fulfill the following key outcome:

 - Provide opportunities for students to engage directly with scientific phenomena, ways of learning, communities, individuals, organizations or other resources (such as art, performances, collections, archives, and media) not available on campus.

 Preference will be given to Crossroads courses that are designed to also fulfill one or more of the the following key outcomes: